ava-labs/coreth/plugin/evm/config/config.md

 _Boolean_

 Allows queries for unfinalized (not yet accepted) blocks/transactions.
 Defaults to `false`.

+This flag is mainly used for development environments, offering an insight into how the consensus is working, especially useful for developers working on the execution client.

-**⚠️ WARNING: Always keep this set to `false` in production.** Setting to `true` causes severe performance degradation as the node must track and serve all unfinalized blocks.
-Only enable for testing/debugging when specifically needed.
+**⚠️ WARNING: Always keep this set to `false` in production.** Setting to `true` causes poor node querying for users due to unfinalized data and increased response times, as most of the data corresponds to unfinalized blocks.

 ### `accepted-cache-size`